emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 * The target regains 2d4 hit points.
 This healing increases by 1d4 at 4th level and every 4 levels thereafter.

 ### Arcanomancer
-You specialize in the destructive powers of arcane magic
+You specialize in the destructive powers of arcane magic.

 #### Initial Ability

 Once per day, you can choose to empower a Flourish with the spell trait you are performing.
 If you do, you gain a +15 Status bonus to the damage it deals.
-This bonus increases
+This bonus increases to

 ### Archmage
 Archmages are masters of all types of magic and you are now one of them.